nul-one/fdump/README.md

     -g REGEX [DUMPFILE] -   Same as -d but inverted: matching regexes are printed or passed and non matching are dumped to DUMPFILE or /dev/null.

-    -p REGEX [OUTPUT]   -   Lines from STDIN or previous -d/-g will be parsed using regex and the output will be comma separated regex groups, or if OUTPUT is defined, it will substitute '{N}' strings in OUTPUT with group number N. It will then pass this to next -d/-g or -p filter or print it to the output.
+    -p REGEX [OUTPUT]   -   Lines from STDIN or previous -d/-g will be parsed using regex and the output will be comma separated regex groups, or if OUTPUT is defined, it will substitute '{{N}}' strings in OUTPUT with group number N. It will then pass this to next -d/-g or -p filter or print it to the output.

     -h                  -   Show this help and exit.

 Example:
-    __main__.py -g query -d user ~/user_queries.txt -d script ~/script_queries.txt > rest.txt
+    <test.log fdump -g ^query -d user user_queries.txt -d admin admin_queries.txt >rest.txt
 ```